garv-patidar/garv-patidar/README.md

   - Developing IoT-based solutions like TPMS systems for mining trucks
   - Crafting efficient algorithms for problems like bin-packing through AVL trees and hash- based data structures
-  - Developing a differential drive system using Sabertooth motor drivers and Kangar controllers for ABU Robocon 2025
+  - Developing a differential drive system for ABU Robocon 2025
 - 🌱 I’m currently learning
   - Advanced communication protocols like LoRaWAN for IoT applications
-  -  RTK (Real-Time Kinematics) to achieve 1 cm precision wiht GPS
+  -  RTK (Real-Time Kinematics) to achieve 1 cm precision with GPS
 - 👯 I’m looking to collaborate on
   - IoT and embedded systems projects, especially in environments like mining and transportation
   - Algorithm-driven solutions that require innovative approaches to data handling and optimization